gomorpheus/morpheus-docs/provisioning/code/deployments.rst

 #.
 Select the ``Provisioning`` link in the navigation bar.
 #.
 Select the ``Code`` link in the sub-navigation bar.
 #.
 Select the ``Deployments`` tab.
 #.
-Click the Edit Deployment icon on the row of the deployment you wish to edit, or click the Name of the deployment and then the :guilabel:`Edit` button from the deployment detail page.
+Click the |pencil| icon on the row of the deployment you wish to edit, or click the Name of the deployment and then the :guilabel:`Edit` button from the deployment detail page.
 #.
 Modify information as needed
 #.
 Click the :guilabel:`Save Changes` button to save.